onzfonz/comp227/src/content/0/en/part0a.md

 You will be expected to respond to any discussion via Discord in a reasonable time frame (24-48 hours).
 After having to contact you via other methods or bringing responsiveness in discord to your attention, any subsequent attempts to contact you will lower part of your social learning exercises grade by two percentage points.
-In addition to me reaching out, you will be expected to be in contact with others during the course and will be placed into learning pairs or triads.
+In addition to me reaching out, you will be expected to:

+- Be in contact with others via our official discord server channels.
-You will be expected to communicate in those discord channels with your learning groups on a regular basis as well and will be expected to meet with them on a regular basis to go over the material.
+- Communicate in those discord channels with your learning groups regularly.
+- Meet with your learning groups regularly to go over the material.
-This means that you'll be expected to meet online with those groups either over Discord or via Zoom (or in person if you prefer).
+    - *This means that you'll be expected to meet online with those groups either over Discord or via Zoom (or in person if you prefer).*

 **Chatting privately via DMs will not count towards your expectations of regular communication.**
 Those meetings are crucial to your learning and your peers, and so you will be expected to make them up if you cannot make it, or forfeit your ability to pass the course.